makyo/writing/content/work/sawtooth/what-defines-us/index.md

 -----

-Well, sure, and he got as good as he gave, don't worry.
+Well, sure, but he got as good as he gave, don't worry.
 Once things shook out, though, that all stopped, and we even went back to being friends, though we haven't been talking much since he moved.
 Every time I suggested you go see him, I told him to get in touch with you.
+I don't know if he ever contacted you.

 If you want me to stop, though, I will.

 Love you forever.